 I would love to challenge you in developing this spiritual discipline to handwrite the Bible.
 We have 5- and 10-Day Bible Book Writing Challenges that can be completed anytime you want.

-However, in the Deeper in God Bible Studies group over on Facebook, we will be starting our next writing challenge that you just may want to participate in!
+However, in the DIG Bible Study Community, we will be starting our next writing challenge that you just may want to participate in!
 Or you can use any of our past Writing Plans as well at a time convenient for you.

 We have Whole Bible Book Writing Challenges approximately every six weeks or so.
-All current and past Writing Challenges are stored in the Private Library that you can access through the online Bible study group, see below.
+All current and past Writing Challenges are stored in the Private Library that you can access through membership in the DIG Bible Study Community, see below.

 Are you interested?
 Will you challenge yourself in our next Bible Book Writing Challenge?